 Sweet wines are made a few different ways and come anywhere from Italy to Austria.
 They pretty much exist everywhere.
 The fermentation can be stopped before all the sugar turns into alcohol, so the alcohol stays lower but the natural sugar is higher.

 Wine can also be made from riper grapes with a higher sugar content at the start of fermentation so the alcohol will stay a little higher as well as the sweetness.
 Another method to get the sugar level higher without sacrificing alcohol content is called appasimento.
-The grapes are dried on straw mats, concentrating the sugars and flavors.
-This the traditional way of making Italian Amarone and Valpolicella.
+The grapes are dried on straw mats in the sun, concentrating the sugars and flavors.
+This is the traditional way of making Italian Amarone and Valpolicella.
+Grapes that are also harvested when frozen concentrate their sugar, making the wine sweeter.

 1. Martini & Rossi Asti Spumante